Paul Penzone: Maricopa County Sheriff

 Penzone pledged to run the sheriff's office in a nonpartisan manner.
 To that end, he promised to reverse several of Arpaio's "unorthodox and divisive" practices (see Maricopa County Sheriff's Office controversies), which Penzone considers to be publicity stunts, such as forcing jail inmates to wear pink underwear and "investigating" President Obama's birth certificate.
 Penzone also said that he would scale back the use of inmate chain gangs and review Tent City (an area of the jail housing inmates in military-style tents).

 After his election, as sheriff-elect, Penzone chose a new leadership team within the sheriff's office.
 Penzone took office on January 1, 2017.

 In April 2017, Penzone announced that per a recommendation from an advisory committee, he was shutting down Tent City.
 He believed the facility was a "circus" that did not effectively deter crime.
 Tent City operations were phased out over six months; it closed in October 2017.

 In 2020, Penzone won reelection over Republican Jerry Sheridan, a longtime aide to Arpaio, again winning by a double-digit margin.

+In November 2022, Judge G. Murray Snow, the Chief Judge for the United States District Court of Arizona, held Penzone in contempt of court in the same case Arpaio was held in contempt of court.
+Snow stated Penzone, "does not demonstrate that he has taken all reasonable steps to comply with the order, especially as the backlog has increased.
+The backlog, despite Sheriff Penzone’s knowledge of it, only gets worse.”
+Penzone filed an appeal against the contempt finding.

+Penzone resigned the office of sheriff as of January 12, 2024.